iiJozza/Canapes-shop/README.md

   - Identical on all pages and offers  easy navigation to the different portions of the site -- Home, Shop and Feedback.
   - The current page is displayed on the navigation bar in bold text and when hovered over the text turns red.
 This makes it much easier for the user to understand where in the website they are positioned.
-  - Different navigation bars have been created depending on and to accomodated various screensizes.
+  - Different navigation bars have been created depending on and to accomodate for various screensizes.

 ![Nav Bar](https://imgur.com/a/P89NW61)

 - __The Landing Page__

-  - The landing page image for mobiles provides the user with a playful feeling and enables them to experience food with an artistic content.
+  - The landing page image for mobiles introduces the user to a playful wibe and enables them to experience food with artistic content.
   - The image offered on larger screens is more inviting and gives a more direct feeling that this webpage is about food.
-  - The text showcases the company's branding style and also that the products and concept is luxury-orientated.
+  - The text showcases the company's branding style and brings focus to the products, the company's vision and their luxury-orientated concept.

 ![Landing Page](https://imgur.com/a/4ZK0g5v)